tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day1.md

 - How to obtain models **with predictive value** and **explanatory power** that **create isomorphisms**

-In this context isomorphisms are corresponding abstractions and conceptual models that can be applied to different phenomena.
+In this context isomorphisms are corresponding abstractions and conceptual models that can be applied to different phenomenon.

 At another level a goal of the course is to discuss practical aspects of modelling.
 As scientists we need techniques to be able to express ourselves.
 As